-Changes in Prices of Raw Materials
+Changes in Raw Material Prices

 The raw materials of the Company (mainly electronic, metal and plastic components) are purchased from various suppliers throughout the world.
-The capacity, supply and demand for such raw materials is subject to cyclical forces and market factors as well and may fluctuate significantly and as a result, the Company may have limited ability to control its costs in securing raw materials.
+The capacity, supply and demand for such raw materials is subject to cyclical forces and market factors as well and may fluctuate significantly and as a result, the Company may have limited ability to control its subcontractor's costs in securing raw materials that would affect directly on its own costs for finished goods.
 In addition, prices of raw materials may be subject to fluctuation.
 The Company cannot assure that it will be able to pass on to customers the increased costs associated with the procurement of raw materials.
 To the extent that increases in costs of raw materials cannot be passed on to customers or there is a delay in passing on the increased costs to customers, the Company is likely to absorb the increase in the cost of raw materials which may materially reduce its margin of profitability.

-Delay or Discontinuation in the Supply Finished products
+Delay or Discontinuation in the Supply of Finished products